taulantkoka/taulantkoka.github.io/_pages/about.md

 ## Hey, I'm Taulant

-I’m a Ph.D. candidate at I’m a Ph.D. candidate at TU Darmstadt.
+I’m a Ph.D. candidate at TU Darmstadt.
 My work is broadly about making sense of noisy data, whether that's from a city-wide monitoring network, a biological sensor, or a genomic sequence.

 This page is meant to be a dynamic archive for a selection of problems and projects I’ve found particularly challenging, interesting, or both.
 I try to share them here in an accessible way, and give some additional information regarding thought processes that maybe didn't quite fit into a research paper.